ruwansdayananda/folder-locker/README.md

 This program can protect users' data by locking directories with a strong password that the user can define.

 :::note
-This is only tested with Windows 10
+This is only tested with Windows 10 Pro Version	10.0.19042 Build 19042

 :::

 # 2. Steps to setup